krzyzanowskim/SwiftUI.TextEdit/README.md

 # SwiftUI TextEdit View

-A proof-of-concept implementation of editable text component in SwiftUI using CoreText for text layout.
+A proof-of-concept text edit component in SwiftUI & CoreText.
+No UIKit, No AppKit, no UITextView/NSTextView/UITextField involved.

-Due to SwiftUI limitations (as of May 2021) it's not possible to handle keystrokes just with SwiftUI.
+*Note* Due to SwiftUI limitations (as of May 2021) it's not possible to handle keystrokes just with SwiftUI.
 To overcome this limitation, the `UIKeyboardViewController` is responsible for handling keys and forward to SwiftUI codebase.

 If you have questions or want to reach to me, use this thread: https://twitter.com/krzyzanowskim/status/1269402396217745410